 - Location: 105 Namsangongwon-gil, Yongsan 2(i)ga-dong, Yongsan-gu, Seoul, South Korea

 Dongdaemun Night Market

 Visit Dongdaemun Night Market for a seemingly endless range of clothing, jewellery, shoes, handbags, cosmetics and skincare.
 The market is huge – you’ll find shopping malls and speciality stores, as well as an outdoor stage hosting dance performances, concerts, and fashion shows.

 There’s also an open market, where you can shop for local and international brands at discounted prices.
 Dongdaemun Night Market is also a foodie paradise, with street stalls selling Korean street food and drinks at affordable prices.

 - Opening Hours: Monday–Thursday from 6.45am to 3.15am, Friday from 6.45am to midnight, Saturday 24 hours (closed on Sundays)

 - Location: Euljiro 6(yuk)-ga, Jung-gu, Seoul, South Korea

 B One Lounge ClubItaewon

-B One Lounge Club is one of Itaewon’s hottest night spots at the moment, consistently drawing a long line of well-dressed revellers and tourists every weekend.
-Set beside Hamilton Hotel, international DJs spin a diverse mix of tunes, ranging from hip hop to electro dance beats.
-This basement lounge and club is fitted with medieval-inspired décor, brick walls, and iron-wrought gates for a Victorian-like ambience.
-Entry here starts at 10,000 won (depending on the event) and due to its popularity, be prepared to wait up to an hour to get inside.
+B One Lounge Club is one of Itaewon’s liveliest night spots – it draws a long line of well-dressed revellers and tourists every weekend.
+Set beside Hamilton Hotel, the club has international DJs spinning a diverse mix of tunes, ranging from hip hop to electro dance beats.

 Paradise Walker Hill Casino